WenzhaoTang/3D-Registration/README.md

 ## Download Datasets

-Our datasets can be downloaded through the following link in accordance with the BOP's format: [BOP's format](https://bop.felk.cvut.cz/datasets/).
+Our datasets can be downloaded through the following link in accordance with the BOP's format: [Niubility](https://bop.felk.cvut.cz/datasets/).

 Extract the datasets under ```data/bop``` (or make a symbolic link).